-Making this rustic coffee table design truly one-of-a-kind and a piece of history.
-Mother Nature and the Industrial Age fashioned it; our natural wood furniture makers perfected it into a piece of art.
-This cypress coffee table is a statement piece that will fit in any decor.
-It is rugged enough for a cabin and artistic enough for a modern home.
+This rustic coffee table design is truly one-of-a-kind and a piece of history.
+Mother Nature and the Industrial Age fashioned it; our natural wood furniture makers perfected it into a work of art.
+This cypress coffee table is a statement piece that will fit any decor.
+It is rugged enough for a cabin and artistic sufficient for a modern home.